Nexdata-AI/Interspeech2025-MLC-SLM-Challenge/README.md

 The English dataset comprises approximately 500 hours of recordings from various regions, including British, American, Australian, Indian, and Philippine English.
 Other languages contribute around 100 hours each, resulting in a total of approximately 1500 hours of multilingual conversational speech data.

+## Prize Pool
+Prizes for Top-Ranking Teams in this Competition(each task):
+1st Place:$5,000
+2nd Place:$3,000
+3rd Place:$2,000

 ## Registration
 To participate, registration is required.
 Please upload signed Data use agreement and complete the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSftZCRQQWvO5NZd-bPo1VT2Xsaieu_ZYCklw6MhW6LqjWnuYQ/viewform?usp=send_form) before April 1, 2025.
 Note that this does not means the challenge starts on April 1, 2025.
 The challenge begins on February 20, 2025.